dgraph-io/vlg/README.md

 3. Afford new Dgraph employees a chance to use Dgraph in the 'real-word'
 4. Serve as a test fixture for upcoming releases of Dgraph

+## Contributing

+All Dgraph staff are invited to work on this project.
+If you've always wanted to learn a particular aspect of Dgraph, here's your chance.
+When proposing new content for this repo, please create a branch and submit a pull request.

 ## Future (possible) work

 1. Extend the graph to allow user accounts.
 Extend the sample UI to allow accounts to save searches and make personal notes associated with graph entities.